root-Manas/blog/src/content/blog/digital-com.md

   $$
   Where $k_f$ is the frequency sensitivity.

-- **Phase Modulation (PM)**: Shifts the timing of the waves.
+- <span style="color: black; font-weight: bold;">Phase Modulation (PM)</span>: Shifts the timing of the waves.
 It's like doing the moonwalk while delivering your message.

   Mathematical representation:
   $$